smallstep/certificates/examples/README.md

 }
 ```

 Certificates with different validity periods can be generated using the respective provisioners.
+The durations are strings which are a possibly sequence of decimal numbers, each with optional fraction and a unit suffix,
+such as "300ms" or "2h45m".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

 Please see [Getting Started](https://github.com/smallstep/certificates/blob/master/docs/GETTING_STARTED.md) in the docs directory to learn what custom claims configuration options are available and how to use them.

 ```sh
 $ step ca certificate decade decade.crt decade.key